JimmyYu040608/RecipeOptimizer/README.md

 ### Python Libraries

 - Python 3.11.9 or higher
-- All required libraries are specified in 'requirements.txt'
+- All required libraries are specified in `requirements.txt`
   ```
   pip install -r requirements.txt
   ```